wp-plugins/wp-dashboard-notes/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Working with multiple persons on a website?
-Want to make notes?
+Want to create beautiful notes?
 You can do just that with WP Dashboard Notes.
-Create beautiful notes with a nice user experience.

 == Description ==
 Working with multiple persons on a website?
 Want to make notes?
 You can do just that with WP Dashboard Notes.
 Create beautiful notes with a nice user experience.

-Features:
+**Features:**

 * Colored notes
 * List notes or regular notes
 * Public or private notes
-* Edit directly on dashboard
+* Edit on dashboard
 * Add as many notes as you like
 * Drag & drop list items
-* No save button needed!
+* No save button!

+**Getting started**

+Download, install and activate the plugin.
+After that you'll see a 'Add note' button at the 'Screen Options' of your dashboard.

 **Feature requests, ratings and donations are welcome and appreciated!**